Ceramic Shield is nice, but get a screen protector on your iPhone 13 Pro

 You'll get three tempered glass screen protectors for one low price, plus an installation tray to help you place it on your iPhone 13 Pro perfectly.
 The oleophobic coating helps keep your screen clear and easy to see, while the case-friendly design means it won't get in the way of your iPhone's case.

-Case-friendly: WISMAT 4-Pack Screen Protector for iPhone 13/iPhone 13 Pro HD Tempered Glass
+Easy install: Spigen Tempered Glass Screen Protector GlasTR EZ FIT designed for iPhone 13 Pro

-If you plan on using a case with your iPhone 13 Pro, you'll want a screen protector that's case-friendly.
-Get four tempered-glass screen protectors, each that are hydrophobic and oleophobic, to keep fingerprints at bay.
+Raise your hand if you are nervous about applying a screen protector freehand.
+Yeah, me too.
+The installation kit that comes with this one makes it easy; in fact, it reminds me of the "machine" we used at the Apple Store to apply screen protectors there perfectly every time.

 Premium option: totallee iPhone 13 Pro Screen Protector

-Expensive, yes, but the totallee screen protector is certainly the best way to have an absolutely seamless screen protector on your iPhone 13 Pro.
+Expensive, yes, but the totallee screen protector is certainly the best way to have absolutely seamless coverage on your iPhone 13 Pro as we detailed in our review.
 It seems to melt into the iPhone, so it really doesn't even look or feel like you have a screen protector on it, thanks to its edge-to-edge coverage.

 If you don't like glass: Supershieldz Anti-Glare Matte Screen Protector for Apple iPhone 13 and 13 Pro (6-pack)